ujwalgadiraju/ujwalgadiraju.github.io/teaching.md

 - [Foundations of Human Computation and Crowdsourcing](https://www2.kbs.uni-hannover.de/411.html) with Sergej Zerr, Leibniz University of Hannover

+- Social Computing with Alessandro Checco and Cristina Sarasua, University of Zurich

 ## 2018

 - Foundations of Human Computation and Crowdsourcing with Sergej Zerr, Leibniz University of Hannover